dmbarbour/glas/docs/GlasApps.md

 ### Web Applications

 Another promising near-term target for Glas is web applications, compiling apps to JavaScript and using effects oriented around on Document Object Model, XMLHttpRequest, WebSockets, and Local Storage.
 Transaction machines are a good fit for web apps, I think.

+### Process Networks

+We can model process networks or flow-based programming with a relatively simple effects API for operations on external channels:

+* **send:(over:ChannelRef, data:Value)** - write arbitrary data to a named channel.
+* **recv:(from:ChannelRef)** - read data from a named channel.
+Fails if read buffer is empty or next input is not data.

+References are local to each process in this API.
+Each process might begin with a set of open channels whose names are indicative of their role or purpose, and the channels of multiple processes could be externally wired to form a composite network process.

+In some cases, we might want to model dynamic process networks, which statefully evolve from the initial configuration.
+This can be supported with some extensions to the API that make the configuration of channels clear to the composite process:

+* **attach:(over:ChannelRef, as:NewChannelRef)** - send one end of a new duplex channel over an existing channel.
+One end of the new channel is bound locally to the given new channel name.
+* **accept:(from:ChannelRef, as:NewChannelRef)** - receive a duplex channel from an existing channel, attach to specified local endpoint.
+Fails if read buffer is empty or next input is not a channel endpoint.
+* **close:ChannelRef** - tell system the process is done with specified channel.
+* **wire:(from:ChannelRef, to:ChannelRef)** - tell system to permanently connect two channels, forwarding any unhandled or future messages and events between them.
+Closes both channels as far as the process is concerned.

+Between attach, accept, and wire it is possible to establish new point-to-point connections between nodes in the network without ever directly sharing a channel reference.

+### Object-Oriented Programming in Glas Applications

+Conventional OOP with *synchronous* method calls is an awkward fit for Glas programs and processes.
+A parent process can provide an effects API with references to share objects with a child process, such as open file handles.
+But the child process cannot conveniently return objects to the parent.

+It is feasible to use dynamic process networks APIs to model asynchronous objects.
+For example:

+        Object Client:
+            attach:(over:ObjectRef, as:RequestRef)
+            send:(over:RequestRef, data:RequestValue)
+            (... commit to actually send data ...) recv:(from:RequestRef)  // blocking read!
+            close:RequestRef

+        Object Server:
+            accept:(from:ObjectRef, as:RequestRef)
+            recv:(from:RequestRef)
+            (... zero or more steps ...)
+            send:(over:RequestRef, data:ResponseValue)
+            close:RequestRef

+In this case, we have simple request and response values.
+More generally, we might use attach and accept to support fine-grained subtask interactions or model object-passing.
+However, this API would become very inefficient for fine-grained use compared to conventional OOP.